django-cms/django-cms/CONTRIBUTING.rst

 `django-cms-developers`_ mailing list as well as heading over to #django-cms on the `freenode`_ IRC network for help and to discuss the development.

+If you don't have an IRC client, you can `join our IRC channel using the KiwiIRC web client
+<https://kiwiirc.com/client/irc.freenode.net/django-cms>`_, which works pretty well.

 You may also be interested in following `@djangocmsstatus`_ on twitter to get the GitHub commits as well as the hudson build reports.
 There is also a `@djangocms`_ account for less technical announcements.